BleuLlama/AmigaInputToUSB/README.md

 # Amiga Input To USB

-This is a project to connect a Commodore Amiga mouse, joystick (Atari compatible) and maybe an Amiga Keyboard as USB HID devices.
+This is a project to connect a Commodore Amiga mouse, Atari joystick and maybe an Amiga Keyboard as USB HID devices.

 # Overview

-The purpose of this project is to make and document a small, inexpensive device that you can use to hook up some Commodore Amiga (and Atari) input peripherals to modern computers with USB inputs.
+The purpose of this project is to make and document a small, inexpensive device that you can use to hook up some Commodore Amiga and Atari input peripherals to modern computers with USB inputs.
-It presents itself to the modern host computer as a USB keyboard and USB mouse.
+It presents itself to the modern host computer as a HID USB keyboard and HID USB mouse.

 It has the following supported ports:

 - D9 Male mouse/joystick port
+- 8 pin Amiga 500 keyboard port. (future)
+- Adapters can be made for:
  - 4P4C (RJ-22) Amiga 1000 Keyboard port
-- or, 5-Pin DIN connector can be used for A2000/3000 keyboard
+ - 5-Pin DIN connector can be used for A2000/3000 keyboard
-- or, 6-Pin mini-DIN for A4000 keyboard
+ - 6-Pin mini-DIN for A4000 keyboard

 It supports the following schemes: